tsshadow/ultrasonic/.gitlab/issue_templates/Default.md

 Describe your problem here.
 Describe what you want to happen, and what happens if you try to do it.
-If you have a stack trace or any logs, please format them using GitHub triple backquote notation.
+If you have a stack trace or any logs, please format them using Markdown triple backquote notation.

 ### Steps to reproduce